CtrlK

 Workflow Clarity

-The checklist at the end provides a good validation checkpoint, and the inline-snapshot commands are clearly sequenced.
-However, there's no explicit workflow for the overall test-writing process (write → run → validate → fix cycle).
-For a skill covering test writing and debugging, a clearer end-to-end workflow with feedback loops would strengthen this.
+The checklist at the end provides a good summary, and the inline-snapshot commands are clearly sequenced.
+However, there's no explicit workflow for writing a test from scratch (discover → write → run → validate), and the running tests section is just a list of commands without guidance on when to use each.
+For a skill covering test writing, a clearer end-to-end sequence would help.

 2 / 3